PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Whistling.md

 - This program will keep track of encounter statistics.

-This program is indended for any flying Pokémon that respawn or overworld Pokémon that will consistently charge at you. or regular overworld Pokémon, use the (overworld bot)[ShinyHuntAutonomous-Overworld.md] instead.
+This program is indended for any flying Pokémon that respawn or overworld Pokémon that will consistently charge at you.
+For regular overworld Pokémon, use the [overworld bot](ShinyHuntAutonomous-Overworld.md) instead.

 **Demo Video:** https://cdn.discordapp.com/attachments/780505858613837835/825027189992718426/2021-03-26_10-14-13.mp4